Kunlong1994/lab3/Lab-05.md

 [[images/lasercut-box.JPG|alt=Laser cut box with Andrea holding servo on 3D-printed mount on the moving side of the box.
 Where should the Arduino be mounted?]]
 _What seems off in this image?_

-**An option for making the "finger":**
+**An option for making the "bopper":**
-Now that you know how to use the laser cutter, draw something on the vector software to use as the "finger" — there are a lot of cool scrap materials available on the scrap pile, like acrylics that will work well for this.
+Now that you know how to use the laser cutter, draw something on the vector software to use as the "bopper" — there are a lot of cool scrap materials available on the scrap pile, like acrylics that will work well for this.
 Make sure to adjust the speed, power, and frequency settings for the material you decide to use.

 ## Electronics